docsforadobe/javascript-tools-guide/docs/external-communication/socket-object.md

 }
 ```

 Often, the remote endpoint terminates the connection after transmitting data.
-Therefore, there is a connected property that contains true as long as the connection still exists.
-If the connected property returns false, the connection is closed automatically.
+Therefore, there is a connected property that contains `true` as long as the connection still exists.
+If the connected property returns `false`, the connection is closed automatically.

 On errors, the [`error`](./socket-object-reference.md#socketerror) property of the Socket object contains a short message describing the type of the error.